leandrocp/beacon/README.md

     mix archive.install hex phx_new
     ```

-2. Create an umbrella phoenix app:
+2. Create either a single or umbrella phoenix app:

+    * Single app:

     ```shell
+    mix phx.new --install my_app
+    ```

+    * Or Umbrella app:

+    ```shell
     mix phx.new --umbrella --install my_app
     ```

+Beacon supports both.

-3. Add :beacon as a dependency to both apps in your umbrella project:
+3. Add :beacon as a dependency:

+    If the project is a single app, add beacon to your root `mix.exs` file:

     ```elixir
-      # Local:
-      {:beacon, path: "../../../beacon"},
-      # Or from GitHub:
-      {:beacon, github: "beaconCMS/beacon"},
+      {:beacon, github: "beaconCMS/beacon"}
     ```

+    Or to both apps `my_app` and `my_app_web` if running in an Umbrella app.

 4. Update your deps: